 Welcome to Springmont's Online Newsroom.
-On this page, working members of the press will find the latest information about Springmont.
-For any additional press information or images, or if you are a member of the media who would like to be added to our press list, please call 404-252-3910 and ask to speak with Tisa Moore, Director of Marketing and Public Relations or send inquiries to firstname.lastname@example.org.
+On this page, you will find the latest information about Springmont.
+For any additional press information or images, or if you are a member of the media who would like to be added to our press list, please call 404-252-3910 and ask to speak with Julie Strickland or send inquiries to firstname.lastname@example.org.

 December 12, 2014—Springmont was recognized with a Community Partner Award by Heritage Sandy Springs at their Annual Meeting and Volunteer Recognition Ceremony on December 10, 2014.
 The Community Partner award honors business sponsors for their exemplary support of the organization through sponsorship, provision of volunteers, equipment and/or expertise for programs or physical improvements to the site.